VA REIMBURSEMENT APPLICATION CLICK HERE

 Fort Logan National or Pikes Peak National Cemetery (Military)

 Removal of the Deceased from place of death to the crematory, Running of all the necessary paperwork such as the Death Certificate to and from Doctors and State Agencies, the Cremation, the Cremation Container, Online Obituary to include Life Tribute Write Up & Picture, Social Security Notification & The Cremation.
 The Urn.
-Transportation to Ft.
-Logan National or Pikes Peak Cemetery, Funeral Director and Organization of Military Honors are included in price
+Transportation to Pikes Peak Cemetery, Funeral Director and Organization of Military Honors are included in price (Additional Charges to Ft.
+Logan)

 This Urn is Included